 You can purchase this sight with either a 4 MOA or 8 MOA dot.
 For me, I prefer the 4 MOA, but the 8 MOA really jumps out at you.
 For close-in defensive shooting, the larger dot is not a bad choice, so pick whatever you think will work best for you.

-Shield does not identify how many levels of brightness the sight can employ.
+Shield does not specify how many brightness levels the sight can use.
 Rather, the dot automatically adjusts based on the lighting conditions.

 Shield offers a 7-year warranty on the electronics in the RMSc and a lifetime warranty on the remaining components.